Hagonoy, Bulacan: Education

+There are two schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public, from primary to secondary schools.
+The schools disctice offices are Hagonoy East, and Hagonoy West.

 The educational institutions in Hagonoy is composed of: 29 public elementary schools, 10 private elementary schools, 4 public secondary schools, 4 private schools, 26 Day Care Centers, 1 Technical/Vocational School and 1 satellite campus of a state university.

 In School Year 2008–2009, the combined elementary school enrollment is 17,934, where 9 out of the 10 students are enrolled in public elementary school.
 On the other hand, secondary school enrolment is registered at 10,477 students, of which 78.45% are enrolled in public high school.

 Every barangay has a Day Care Center with an assigned Day Care Worker.
 The total number of children enrolled is 1,315 in School Year 2008–2009, composed of 629 boys and 686 girls.

-Tertiary/Technical schools

-The Bulacan State University - Hagonoy Campus is a satellite university of Bulacan State University situated at Barangay Iba-Ibayo officially opened on June 7, 2011.
-The fourth satellite campus of BulSU offers courses on Criminology, Education, Engineering, Information Technology, Industrial Technology, Hospitality Management and Tourism Management.